 Looking at the face of this nervous, anxious child doing their best to be brave.
 There might even be a tear shed, from all parties involved.
 You force yourself to ignore that gnawing feeling in the pit of your stomach, to go give one more hug, and you turn around and leave them at school.

 That is what most parents experience on the first day off to school.
 No matter which child it is, what age they are, or how long the day will be (whether number 1 or 4), there is always this unyielding temptation to run back in and shield them from anything the world might throw their way.
 That’s what makes us parents.
 The overwhelming need to protect our children from an endless list of onslaughts (some very real, some very much imagined).

 You sit and wait, the clock ticking by, time can’t hurry enough.
 You eagerly look for the face of your child among all the others.
 Will it be a smile or a frown on their face?
 Will it be giggles with new friends or a tear streak on the cheek?
 Your heart goes… thud, thud, thud…

 And there it is… A grin from ear to ear.
 SIGH!!
 This mama can now relax.

 What happens during the time our children are at school?
 I’ll tell you!

 However, there are those teachers that have lost their luster for their job.
-Who are beyond exhaustion, hanging in for retirement, working to pay off the mortgage and so forth.
-The teacher that dismisses my child, instead of engaging with them.
+Who are beyond exhaustion, hanging in for retirement, working to pay off the mortgage, and so forth.
+The teacher who dismisses my child, instead of engaging with them.
 The teacher that doesn’t have anything positive to say so resorts to words that embarrass and break down.
-The teacher that is aggressive and unkind, who uses words like shut-up, stupid!
+The teacher that’s aggressive and unkind, who uses words like shut-up, stupid!
 What is my opinion as a teacher and a mother, about this kind of teacher?

 So… Dear Teacher… Thank you!
 And please, look after my child’s heart.